MichalZalecki/react-portal-universal/README.md

 ## Configure

 It is important to make sure that React application code is using the same instance of the library as code responsible for handling rendering on the server.
+In other words, there must be only one instance of the portals variable in the process.
 The problem occurs when you import `ServerPortal` from `node_modules` on the server but use a bundle with its own instance to render an application.